OpenSpaceData/api.openspacedata.org-OLD/readme.md

 # api.openspacedata.org

-Is API will handle the user requests and translate them to the technical parameters of the ESA's API, and it will provide all information for the user interface.
+This API will handle the user requests and translate them to the technical parameters of the ESA's API, and it will provide all information for the user interface.

 ## Funding